-Instructions on requesting the installation of restricted software and filling out the Software Exception Request Form.
+Instructions on requesting the installation of restricted software via the Software Exception Request Form.

 The objective of using a software exemption request is to control the installation of any software known as a potential risk to the University data and network integrity.

 The IT department is continually working on the digital safety of our students and staff, developing solutions to make academic software more easily accessible to our colleagues.

 A list of approved software can be found on the Software A-Z page.
 We’re also working on making software available via AppsAnywhere, allowing users to install and run software on their computers without the need for admin rights for the installation.

 There is still some software that will require special authorisation to be installed on your university work computer.
 The most common kinds of software are Virtual Machine/Virtualization, Cloud Storage & Remote Desktop software.
 If you would like to install one of these software for any purpose, you will need to fill out the software exception form, get it authorised by your Head of School/Service (or nominee) and then attach it to a request ticket to be analysed by the IT Governance, Risk and Compliance team.

-Data Classification: Unclassified, Confidential or Highly Confidential – details can be found under Classification in the Information Protection Policy.
+Data Classification: Details on how we classify data that might assist you when filling this part of the form can be found under Classification in the Information Protection Policy.